A look at foreign military bases across the Persian Gulf

-Here’s a look at the presence of the U.S. and others in the region:
+Here’s a look at the presence of the U.S. and others in the Gulf region:

 AFGHANISTAN: